HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

     $ git fetch upstream
     $ git log --pretty=oneline --abbrev-commit --decorate HEAD..upstream/master

-Then, upgrade by running:
+Then, update by running:

     $ git pull upstream

 If you have modified files in `themes/academic`, git will attempt to auto-merge changes.
 If conflicts are reported, you will need to manually edit the files with conflicts and add them back (`git add <filename>`).

-If there are any issues after upgrading, you may wish to compare your site with the latest [example site](https://github.com/gcushen/hugo-academic/tree/master/exampleSite) to check if any settings changed.
+If there are any issues after updating, you may wish to compare your site with the latest [example site](https://github.com/gcushen/hugo-academic/tree/master/exampleSite) to check if any settings changed in `config.toml` or the `+++` frontmatter of content files.

 ## Feedback & Contributing